Code of Conduct 2023

-For more information, see the Global Internet and Electronic Communication Usage Policy, Use of Electronic Communications in the Workplace Compliance Notice, Global Voice Recording Policy, Global Electronic Communications Supervision Policy, Global Monitoring Notice and the Global Information Security Program Policy.
+For more information, see the Global Internet and Electronic Communication Usage and Supervision Policy, Use of Electronic Communications in the Workplace Compliance Notice, Global Voice Recording Policy, Global Monitoring Notice and the Global Information Security Program Policy.

 We all share responsibility for guarding the Firm against cyber threats—actions, circumstances or events with the potential to maliciously exploit technology-based vulnerabilities that may result in damage to or impair the confidentiality, integrity or availability of Firm information, systems and/or networks.
-The Firm maintains a framework of safeguards to prevent, detect and respond to cyber threats and cyber incidents as described in Section 3 of the Global Information Security Program Policy.
+The Firm maintains a framework of safeguards to prevent, detect and respond to cyber threats and cyber incidents as described in the Global Cybersecurity Program Policy.
 The nature of these threats is continually evolving, but key examples of steps you can take to protect our clients, the Firm and yourself are:

 Morgan Stanley generally owns all rights to any intellectual property you create, update or maintain during the term of your employment, and you are required to comply with our Responsibilities With Respect to Intellectual Property guidelines.
 By acknowledging this Code, you also acknowledge the Proprietary Rights Supplement, the terms of which are contractually enforceable between you and Morgan Stanley.

 Misappropriation, misrepresentation, including fraudulent financial reporting, or unauthorized disclosure of Firm assets is a breach of your duty and may constitute fraud against the Firm, even when such acts are committed without personal gain.